 Short on cash?
 The Samsung Galaxy Tab A was first released in 2018, so doesn’t cost much at all these days, especially if you get a refurbished or used model.
 And yet it’s still very capable.

 With a large HD display and impressive battery life, this now classic tablet is a great choice for a little light surfing, casual gaming, listening to music, and watching videos.

 Obviously, you get what you pay for.
 So the Tab A hasn’t got the fastest processor, its 8MP and 5MP cameras are nothing special and it’s running an older version of Android.
 But still, for a budget buy, this is a solid choice.

-Released in May 2021, it's got a great HD-resolution screen for all your entertainment needs, and very good audio for the price.
-Neither match up to the superior quality of the latest iPad Pro, but for most people they’ll be perfectly acceptable, particularly if you’re using a decent pair of headphones.
+Released in May 2021, it's got a great HD-resolution screen for all your entertainment needs and very good audio for the price.
+Neither matches up to the superior quality of the latest iPad Pro, but for most people they’ll be perfectly acceptable, particularly if you’re using a decent pair of headphones.

 As with all Amazon tablets, you won't be able to run Android and iOS apps.
 And while there are FireOS equivalents, if you’re wedded to a particular app that may be a deal breaker.
 The cameras (5MP on the front, 2MP on the back) are nothing to write home about, either.

 The Amazon Fire HD 10, then, should mainly be considered as a device for light web browsing and enjoying films and music rather than anything more serious and business-like.